masinde70/TheJourneyToDataScience/README.md

  * scipy.linalg
  * scipy.optimize

+ # scikit-learn
+ Scikit-learn is an open source machine learning library that supports supervised and unsupervised learnig.
+  * Classification -> Identifying which category an object belongs to
+  * Regression ->

 # DeepLearning
 When you hear the term deep learning, just think of a large deep neural net.
 Deep